 Migration is oftentimes a necessity for a better life.
 As individuals we carry the memories of our homes, friendships and our own unique stories.
 This body of work is a continuation of my previous explorations of migration and memory.
 My work is rooted in desert landscapes of the cities I grew up in Mexico and the United States.
-Cacti plants are translated into abstracted sculptures made with terracotta clay.
-The ambiguous sculptural forms, between plant and stone, vary in scale, and represent memories that have been eroded by time.
+Cacti plants are translated into organic sculptures made with terracotta clay.
+The sculptural forms connect the plant, the body and earth, vary in scale, and represent memories that have been eroded by time.

 I am influenced by works that speak of the human condition through their material choices such as the installations by Damian Ortega, Teresa Margolles, Doris Salcedo, Gabriel Orozco, Joseph Beuys, and Margarita Cabrera, and Teresita Fernandez.

 In my installations and through my exploration of materials and migration, I also create drawings with clay on paper that reflect the abstracted landscape of the desert on both sides of border and create moments of introspection about our shared land that connects rather than separates us.